qinkejiu/mygo/README.md

 - `docs/sim.md` – simulator options, default Verilator flow, test structure, and how goldens/expectations work.
 - `docs/dump.md` – `dump-ssa`, `dump-ir`, and `lint` workflows for debugging and doc curation.
 - `docs/phi-repro.md` – current known issues such as the `phi_loop` workload.
+- `docs/backend/testdata.md` – catalog of backend SystemVerilog fixtures used in unit tests.
 - `docs/archive/` – historical plans and previous READMEs for citation only.

 Always update the relevant doc instead of bloating this README when you add flags or tweak flows.